apiato/documentation/docs/general/faq.md

-Yes, you can name anything, anyway you prefer, sa long as you’re just changing the name and not the naming format *“like in case of routes files, they include the version number which gets applied to the api, and the api type to help adding the route file to different docs automatically”*.
+Yes, you can name anything, anyway you prefer, sa long as you’re just changing the name and not the naming format *“like in case of routes files, they include the version number which gets applied to the api, and the api type to help to add the route file to different docs automatically”*.

 The goal of giving the Actions and Tasks… a descriptive long names is, to be able to understand what’s going on inside the class before opening it, and there’s a feature that I will add to the generator later, that will list all the use cases “Actions” in your system, so you can see what you already implemented and what needs to be done.
-If you’re Action name is “ShowAction” you will see 50 of them without really knowing what the action is doing!,
+If your Action name is “ShowAction” you will see 50 of them without really knowing what the action is doing!,

 I prepend the container name before the action name, but still a maintainable code means anyone who reads it can